datalayer/jupyter-rtc-test/README.md

   <img alt="Jupyter RTC Test" src="https://raw.githubusercontent.com/datalayer/jupyter-rtc-test/main/style/svg/architecture.image.svg" />
 </div>

-The current list of discovered issues is [maintained on this page](./docs/issues.md).
-Potential [solutions](./docs/solutions.md) are explored.
+## Real life

 The tests aims to replicate real life cases, meaning that most of them are running in a distrbuted way.

-You can run the test on a standalone (local laptop or CI) machine, in which case the distributed behavior is simulated.
+You can run the tests on a standalone (local laptop or CI) machine, in which case the distributed behavior is simulated.
 You can also run the tests in a real a distributed environment like Kubernetes, this however requires you to setup additional infrastructure and configuration.
 Please note you can also run the Kubernetes flavored tests on a local Minikube instance.

+## Discoveries

+We maintain [a list of discovered issues](./docs/issues.md) as well a [potential solutions](./docs/solutions.md).

+## JupyterLab

 The RTC stress test are being discussed [in an issue in the official JupyterLab repository.](https://github.com/jupyterlab/jupyterlab/issues/14532)
 <!--